AlexanderHarley/haskell_tutorials/category_theory/04a-terminal-and-initial-objects.md

 And we also know how to compose functions - the result of one function is the argument to another function.
 So we can look at Sets and see how these functions compose, forgetting about the elements, and just say that these two functions compose this way.

 But the thing is, we have forgotten everything about elements but in Set Theory there is an **Empty Set**.
 This is a Set that has no elements, but how can we define an **Empty Set** in a category without knowing about elements?
 The same for a **Singleton Set** and a **Cartesian Product**?
-We have to redine everything in terms of arrows and their composition.
+We have to redefine everything in terms of arrows and their composition.

 ## Universal Construction